nervosnetwork/docs/docs/tutorials/step2.md

 The first step of managing native tokens is to have a place to store them.
 We do this by creating a wallet.
 This wallet will be used in to interface with CKB via the SDK.

-To create a wallet, open your editor and first create a __Wallet Class__ with an initializer that takes in 2 input arguments:
+To create a wallet, open your editor and first create a __Wallet Class__ called __wallet.rb__ with an initializer that takes in 2 input arguments:

 __CKB Api__ - This is a reference to the CKB API SDK that was instantiated above private key - the private key represents the key of the user that owns’ the wallet

 __Private Key__ - This is the private key that is owned by the wallet holder.

 ```